Blog

 I have yet to find out how to make a convenience .list builder for the generic view, but it should just involve finding the correct generic constraint to apply to the extension.

-Important: When using this menu style, just keep in mind that you must only use a text title for the menu.
+When using this menu style, keep in mind that you must only use a text title for the menu.
 If you apply a label with an icon, the entire label will be used and start at the separator line:

 An image showing how incorrect things become when using a label on the menu

-However, if we just stick with a text title and the menu style, things seems to work great.
-Thanks a bunch to @JimmyDev for finding a workaround to this strange behavior that I think should be considered a bug.
+Thanks a bunch to @JimmyDev for finding a workaround to this strange behavior that I think should be considered a SwiftUI bug.

 Conclusion

-If you found this post interesting and would like to share your thoughts, ideas, feedback etc. please comment in the Disqus section below or reply to this tweet or this toot.
+Please share any ideas, feedback or comments you may have in the Disqus section below, or by replying to this tweet or this toot.